-- 1 marketplace."
+Famos will offer the Famos Platform free of charge to prospective account holders, which is how "virtually all web-based platforms [are] now offered in the marketplace."
 See Request at 2.
-Account holders also may personalize certain features - 2 of the Famos Platform free of charge.
-Famos, however, will charge account holders - 3 \$200/hour for any non-standard customizations.
+Account holders also may personalize certain features of the Famos Platform free of charge.
+Famos, however, will charge account holders \$200 per hour for any non-standard customizations.